-Bringing learning to life and life to learning.
+Curriculum for Excellence: Bringing learning to life and life to learning.

 Curriculum for Excellence has now been introduced across Scotland for all 3-18 year olds - wherever they learn.
 It aims to raise standards, prepare our children for a future they do not yet know and equip them for jobs of tomorrow.
-In a fast-changing world Curriculum for Excellence is an attempt to provide our children with the
+In a fast-changing world Curriculum for Excellence is an attempt to provide our children with the attributes they will need.
+Teachers and practitioners will share information to plan a child's 'learning journey' from 3-18, helping their progression from nursery to primary, primary to secondary and beyond, ensuring each transition is smooth.
+They'll ensure children continue to work at a pace they can cope with and with challenge they can thrive on.

 Curriculum for Excellence balances the importance of knowledge and skills.
 Every child is entitled to a broad and deep general education, whatever their level and ability.
 Every single teacher and practitioner will be responsible for the development of literacy and numeracy from Early Level through to Senior Phase.